This time management article is for you if you want a one-stop guide on how to make the most of your time.

 The next step is to define and process the work you have to do as effectively and efficiently as possible.
 Clarify your roles -- exactly what is expected of you?
 Learn how to get organized, plan your work and systematically work your plan to ensure you do what’s important.

-Improving your time management in the workplace is all well and good, but what will you fill the gained time with?
+Improving your time management at work is all well and good, but what will you fill the gained time with?
 More work, rest or play?

 Here’s where you really feel the benefit in terms of having more time to do what you want.
 Clearly defined goals will ensure you gravitate towards doing what you want at both macro and micro levels.